meldzhaLV/JavaMOOC_exercise102/README.md

 ## Grade Distribution

-**This is a Grade Distribution exercise from Massive Online Open Course by University of Helsinky**
+**This is a Grade Distribution exercise from Massive Online Open Course by University of Helsinki**

 ## About the project